-Hi, this is Marco Buson, I am 32 years old and I live in a small village located in the lower Padua area.
-I lived in Trentino for seven years until a few months ago for work reasons, and in this time I fell in love with the mountains and with nature and its nuances.
-I am back home at the moment, working in a hospital as a male nurse in the emergency room.
+Hi, this is Marco Buson, I am 32 years old and I live in a small village located in the lower Padua area, Italy.
+At the moment I am working in a hospital as a male nurse in the emergency room.
 I love and believe in my profession, especially in this very difficult historical moment of the pandemic.

 My other passions are music, painting, and street art, in particular Banksy.

 Venice?
 For me, it is an endless collection of fascinating corners.
 This may sound trivial but every time I visit, I feel like it were the first time and I always manage to find that little bit more that makes me come back.

 In my last visit which dates back to November 2019, however, Venice gave me an explosion of conflicting emotions: I found a desolate city but at the same time intimate and deep.
 In the end, Venice is always Venice, it touches your heart and gives you a sign of hope that I wanted to express in my photo: generations looking at each other.
 It’s Venice!

 Rosamaria Bidoli, Marco Buson, Giuseppe Caridi, Nick & Natacha Coates, Stefano Conti, Luis Freire, Gabriele Gottani, Giuliano Gualandi, Alessandro Marchetti, Francesco Nuzzo, Ilaria Tubia Mondin, Maurizio Zanetti.

 2020 Special Prizes

 We assigned the following special prizes, after reviewing ALL the submitted photos (not only the monthly winners):

 Maurizio Zanetti, awarded for his photo selected as monthly winner, together with his original reportage of the 2019 exceptional tides.

 Special Prize Giudecca 795 Art Gallery: